Updated February 2024

 All non-British visitors traveling to the UK, whether for work, business, or leisure, must apply for a UK visa.
 If you have applied for a visa for your trip and received a rejection from the UK immigration office, it is important to understand how to handle the situation.

-Continue reading this article to learn more about dealing with a UK visa rejection.
+Continue reading as Wego helps you learn more about dealing with a UK visa rejection.

 UK visa rejection

 A UK visa rejection is when an application for a non-immigrant visa is rejected by the UK immigration authorities for various reasons.
 Upon rejection, the applicant will receive a letter from the UK Home Office or UKVI explaining the reasons for the refusal and outlining the rights to appeal and the relevant timeframes.

 It’s been reported that the rejection rate of UK visa applications is around 15%, with some visa categories witnessing even higher denial rates.
 For instance, the Tier 1 (entrepreneur) visa has a rejection rate of a staggering 50%.